lzap/deagon/README.md

 18612351
 ```

-The algorithm eliminates pairs with same given names or surnames, there is
+The algorithm can optionally eliminate pairs with the same given name or surname
+as the previous entry.
+There are exactly 66,046 such pairs, which reduces the
-exactly 66046 of them, therefore the total number of unique names available is
+total number of unique names in the sequence to 33,488,385.
+This feature
-33,488,385.
-This covers the fact that the pseudo-random generator is not
+addresses the fact that the pseudo-random generator, by its nature, will
-perfect and there are parts of the period which generates names with the same
+occasionally produce consecutive names that share a first name or surname.
+See
-givenname or surname multiple times.
-See below for details.
+below for details.

 ### Go library

-The library provides random generation:
+The library provides both random and sequential name generation:

 ```go
 package main